 It's not the code.
-It's never been the code.
+Never has been.

 Why is requirements the conversation nobody wants to have?